secmon-lab/nydus/README.md

 ## Getting Started

+### Prerequisites

+- For Google Cloud: You need Service Account to access Google Cloud Storage.
+- For Azure: You need App to access Azure Blob Storage.
+- For AWS: You need IAM Service Account to access Amazon S3.

 ### Write a Rego policy

 Write a Rego policy that describes the routing rules for the object data transfer.
 The policy should return the destination storage service and the destination bucket name.